French recovery on track as consumers unfazed by strikes

 "Monthly job-seeker figures are usually volatile but there is nonetheless a clear inflexion in the trend," the OFCE economics think tanks wrote in a note, pointing out that the decline in April was the first over 12 months since Lehman Brothers went bankrupt in September 2008.

-The improving labour market should help consumer spending which already grew a hearty 1.2 percent in the first quarter, the strongest quarter since late 2004.
+The improving labor market should help consumer spending which already grew a hearty 1.2 percent in the first quarter, the strongest quarter since late 2004.

 And, as the IMF's Mumssen noted, "If France wins the cup then we would expect very strong consumption."